julianeisel/bWidgets/docs/mainpage.md

 As of now, bWidgets basically contains a few widget definitions with simple drawing and handling mimicking Blender.
 It further supports:
-* A primitive style preset system (only supporting the current built-in styles)
+* A primitive style preset system designed to work with CSS (only supporting the current built-in styles)
 * A drawing system via a graphics framework independent drawing interface

   Basically a _painter_ object defines geometry as _polygons_ and draws them